ericaraujophd/creation-cs112/index.md

 ### 2. Teaching Notes

-Under the **Support** tab you will find a detailed facilitation guide for instructors:
+Under the **Support** section you will find a detailed facilitation guide for instructors:

 - How to frame the assignment in the first class
 - Suggested 30-45 minute walkthrough lesson